 (2) Parental Notification.
-Parents must be notified of a child's illness or injury as follows:
+Parents must be notified of incidents, illnesses or injuries as follows:

-Notification When

-Immediately notify Parent(s) and obtain specific instructions until child can be picked up or returned to group.

-When professional medical attention is required, or

-When child experiences symptoms of moderate discomfort such as elevated temperature, vomiting or diarrhea.

-Notify Parent(s) by the end of the day.

-When professional medical attention is not required, or

-When child experiences symptoms of less than moderate discomfort, or

-When child experiences an adverse reaction to prescribed medication which does not constitute moderate discomfort.
+Notification When Immediately notify Parent(s) and obtain specific instructions until child can be picked up or returned to group.
+When professional medical attention is required or When child experiences symptoms of moderate discomfort such as elevated temperature, vomiting or diarrhea, or When child is involved in an incident that puts their health and/or safety at risk (e.g., missing from program, left on vehicle, escaped from building/playground, etc.) Notify Parent(s) by the end of the day.
+When professional medical attention is not required, or When child experiences symptoms of less than moderate discomfort, or When child experiences an adverse reaction to prescribed medication which does not constitute moderate discomfort.

-To ensure that parents are notified in a timely manner when children are injured or become ill.
+To ensure that parents are notified in a timely manner when their children are involved in an incident, injured, or become ill.

-The child care center must notify parents immediately when a child receives an injury that requires medical attention (e.g., broken bone, deep cut, bump on the head, etc.) or when a child has an illness that causes moderate discomfort and distress (e.g., vomiting, seizure, allergic reaction, etc.).
+The child care center must notify parents immediately when their child receives an injury that requires medical attention (e.g., broken bone, deep cut, bump on the head, etc.), has an illness that causes moderate discomfort and distress (e.g., vomiting, seizure, allergic reaction, etc.) or is involved in an incident that puts their health at risk (e.g., left at field trip location, ran out of building into the parking lot, left on the bus after being picked up from school, etc.).
 The center must obtain specific care instructions from the parent and follow those instructions until the child is picked up, or until the child is well enough to return to the group.
+The center is required to provide written notification to parents of all enrolled children when illnesses listed on the communicable disease chart or viruses, or illnesses identified during a public health emergency are present in the center, except for the common cold, ear infections, sore throats, and sinus infections.